awsdocs/aws-cdk-guide/doc_source/getting_started.md

 1. Compile the app, if necessary\.

-1. To deploy the resources defined in the app\.
+1. Deploy the resources defined in the app\.

 1. Test the app\.